 One of Netflix’s new British imports, Sick Note, is big on laughs and huge on criminal culpability.
 It’s bad enough to pretend to have cancer, but as the show wears on, Daniel and Dr. Glennis continue to commit more and more crimes to cover up those that they already have done.
 Needless to say, they’d be in some seriously big trouble if they ended up getting caught.
-While the show takes place in the UK, here’s what would happen if it occurred in California according to Vista criminal lawyer Peter M. Liss.
+While Netflix’s Sick Note takes place in the UK, here’s what would happen if it occurred in California according to a criminal lawyer in Vista.

 Be warned: there are plenty of spoilers ahead from both seasons one and two.

 Not every lie is a crime, but when you lie to police, lie for financial gain or lie about administering certain medical treatments, it is.
-From the second episode on, Daniel and Dr. Glennis lie profusely to the police, particularly Officer Hayward.
+From second episode on of Netflix’s Sick Note, Daniel and Dr. Glennis lie profusely to the police, particularly Officer Hayward.
 While you can refuse to talk to the police, lying to the police is a misdemeanor, and when it slows the investigation of a crime (which the boy’s behavior certainly does), it can also be charged as obstruction of justice, which can be a misdemeanor.

 Daniel’s lies about having cancer could also be considered fraud.
 Obviously he wouldn’t be committing a crime when he first told everyone he had cancer and he actually believed it to be true.
 But he did commit fraud when he purposefully hid the truth about his misdiagnosis and then agreed to serve as the spokesperson for We Care, using his non-existent condition to promote the company for his own financial gain.

 By helping Daniel hide the truth, Dr. Glennis commits medical fraud by falsely administering treatments.
 Even if the doctor’s ultimate end goal isn’t to earn extra money but to simply hide his incompetence, the fact is that he committed fraud either way.